 Weathering is the process by which rocks, minerals, wood, and many other natural or artificial things break down because of the natural world around us.
 Chemical weathering is the process of breaking down rocks using a chemical means, such as acids, bacteria, or enzymes.

 Weathering should not be confused with erosion.
 While both involve the changing of something from its original state, erosion is the process of removing parts of a material from its original location to another.
-Wind is constantly eroding rocks and mountains by blowing away small pieces of it over time to other places.
+The wind is constantly eroding rocks and mountains by blowing away small pieces of it over time to other places.

-Weathering, on the other hand, breaks down a material at its location and does not transport it somewhere else.
-The two can act in conjunction with weathering breaks down a material into smaller pieces and erosion removes those pieces elsewhere.
+Weathering, on the other hand, breaks down material at its location and does not transport it somewhere else.
+The two can act in conjunction with weathering breaks down material into smaller pieces and erosion removes those pieces elsewhere.

 Weathering exists in two forms.
 There is chemical weathering and physical weathering.
 Physical weathering, also known as mechanical weathering, is the breakdown of substances through direct contact with the physical world.
-For instance, when it becomes cold and water turns to ice, it will expand and displace its surrounding.
+For instance, when it becomes cold and water turns to ice, it will expand and displace its surroundings.
 A rock that has water on it might slowly break apart because the ice expanded and created cracks.

 The third form of weathering is biological weathering.
 This is essentially a hybrid of the two main weathering forms because biological weathering is weathering due to a biological factor.
 This can include the roots of trees displacing surrounding soil and rocks, which is a physical process, or enzymes breaking down something, which would be a chemical process.